 Want to know more about this service? (click to view)

 Typically made of rigid plastic, The intentions of a bug deflector are pretty much self explanatory to its name.
 Made of rigid plastic to withstand harsh driving conditions and varying climates, it’s installed on the front edge of the hood of the vehicle.
 This provides a mechanism to deflect bugs and road grime away from the hood and windshield portion of the vehicle.
 (As these road debris come in contact with the piece of curved plastic, they are in turn deflected over the hood and roof of the vehicle as it travels down the highway.)
 This method of paint protection is relatively cheap and cost effective.
-It’s available in our on-line store (click to view).

 Made from a mix of vinyl and leather, the Car Bra offers more protection to the front end of the vehicle then a bug deflector does.
 Being cost effective, the Car Bra offers the advantage of a front end paint protection solution on a budget that is also removable.
 The downside to the Car Bra is that unlike the bug deflector, it doesn’t deflect any road debris (bugs, rocks, dust, etc) away from the hood and windshield.
 Additionally, its advised to remove the Car Bra periodically to clean out any build up dust and grit from its inner portions.
 If left, it may cause premature scratching to areas in contact with the vehicle paint.
-This product is available in our on-line store (click to view).